woocart/localizations/UK/products-bookstore.md

 Price: £16.90

 Jamie Oliver returns with the second series, focussing on easy family-centric cooking.
 This is Oliver stripped back-to-basics and all the better for it as he presents a series of simple but tasty recipes.
 If you're short of time, you can create a tasty meal in no time.
 Even the busiest of us will be able to master dishes to bring the house down.
-With just FIVE ingredients that have maximum flavor and minimum fuss, you'll be cooking exciting food that's ready in less than 30 minutes.
+With just FIVE ingredients that have maximum flavour and minimum fuss, you'll be cooking exciting food that's ready in less than 30 minutes.

 - This is Oliver's best book in years
 - Quick and easy meals for every day of the week